hashkrish/se2001-notes/question_papers/22t3/endterm/set_1.md

 (d)

+### Explanation

+- `G` moves the cursor to the last line.
+- `$` moves the cursor to the end of the line.
+- `v` enters visual mode.
+- `gg` moves the cursor to the first line.
+- `0` moves the cursor to the beginning of the line.
+Entire document is selected.
+- `y` copies the selected text (entire document).
+- `G` moves the cursor to the last line (first character).
+- `p` pastes the copied text (entire document).
+- The pasted document is pasted after the first character of last line, not at the end of the document.

 ---

 <div style="page-break-after: always;"></div>

 ## Question 6 (shell script) [MSQ] [8]

 A student named Varsha has a lot of configuration files in her Linux system.
-Somehow she lost all the data but fortunately she backed up her configuration files in a specific way such that the back up directory named `backup_config` contains all the configuration files along with one file named `files`.
+Somehow she lost all the data, but fortunately she backed up her configuration files in a specific way such that the backup directory named `backup_config` contains all the configuration files along with one file named `files`.
 The file `files` contains the absolute paths to the config files, one path per line for each config file.
 Choose the script that restores all the files to their location.
 Assume the backup directory contains only files not directories.
 The current working directory where the scripts are run is `backup_config` directory.

 (a)